kivra/GoCC/README.md

 There is currently, somewhat intentionally, no coordinated instance-to-instance communication in the project.
 To deploy at scale, you should deploy it as a stateful set in Kubernetes with a headless service.
 This produces stable dns names for each instance.
-These can be passed as env or cli arguments to `gopher-cruise-control` at startup.
+These can be passed as env or cli arguments to `gocc` at startup.

-Clients can then either figure out the correct instance themselves, or send it to `gopher-cruise-control`, which will look at the request and determine if it hit the right instance, or needs to be forwarded to another instance.
+Clients can then either figure out the correct instance themselves, or send it to `gocc`, which will look at the request and determine if it hit the right instance, or needs to be forwarded to another instance.

 The correct instance is determined by hashing the key, and then using the modulo operator to determine which instance